ampproject/amphtml/extensions/amp-story/amp-story.md

 ##### supports-landscape [optional]

-Enables landscape orientation support on mobile devices, and a full bleed landscape experience on desktop devices.
+Enables landscape orientation support on mobile devices and a full bleed landscape experience on desktop devices.

 ##### background-audio [optional]